 Every 3 minutes, a person is injured or killed due to a trucking accident.
 The state of Florida has been among the top 5 states in the U.S. with the most truck accidents.
-According to the National Highway Traffic Safety Administration, Florida ranked third in 2009 for most traffic fatalities just under California and Texas.
-Total truck accident fatalities for that year totaled 2,558, with 110 lives lost in Volusia and Flagler County combined.
+According to the National Highway Traffic Safety Administration, there were 45,637 total truck accident fatalities in the U.S. in 2012.
+3,428 were just in Florida alone!

 The average passenger vehicle weighs 3,000 pounds while a commercial truck can easily weigh twenty-five times that amount.
 Thus, impact between the two motor vehicles can often result in common but serious injuries such as burns, spinal cord damage, traumatic brain damage, broken bones, paralysis, lost limbs, and death.

 However, perhaps the more significant result of a trucking accident is what happens after the crash.
 Confronted with injury and loss of wages, a victim of a trucking accident can soon face a great and devastating struggle to pay their bills, feed their family, or complete their daily activities.
 Fortunately, you have a right to seek financial compensation for your damages.

 As we have depicted on this page, truck accidents can change lives forever.
 If you or a loved one has suffered as a victim of a truck accident, there is much that we can do to help you pursue a just resolution to your case.
 At Rue & Ziffra, we have represented truck accident victims for over 30 years and have worked to get you the full and fair results for your injuries, losses, and suffering.
 If the tragic physical, financial, and emotional consequences of a truck crash have devastated you or your family, attorneys at Rue & Ziffra can help you understand your rights, sort out your options, and pursue justice.